indolering/blang/README.md

 ---------------------
 🍬Blang.js🍹 uses an advanced loop optimization technique known as a reverse while loop for [ultimate speed](https://jsperf.com/while-reverse-vs-for-cached-length).

-🏦Blang.js🌋 is perfectly conformant with the original `<BLINK>` tag, the blink rate is derived from the original Mozilla sourcecode and does not support any extraneous features.
+🏦Blang.js🌋 is perfectly conformant with the original `<BLINK>` implementation: the blink rate is derived from the Gecko sourcecode and does not support any extraneous features.

 🔨Blang.min.js🗜 is only 181 BYTES!
 It's so small, zip "compression" only increases the size of the file!